Hussainiwala: Indo-Pakistan War of 1965

 At the outbreak of the Indo-Pakistani War of 1965, the 2nd Maratha Light Infantry (also called the Kali Panchwin) was based in Mathura when it deployed a small unit to Hussainiwala in the Firozpur sector of Punjab.
 During the war, the Kali Panchwin defended Hussainiwala Headworks in Ferozepur sector.
 It defended the headworks against an attack by a full infantry brigade supported by armoured columns of the Pakistan Army.
-The tower on the other side of the river was captured and razed to ground.
+The tower on the other side of the river was captured and razed to the ground.
 The battalion launched an attack on the forward two companies supported by tanks, using heavy artillery fire and air support.
 The Pakistan Army was stalled by the artillery fire, their attack broke up, and they retreated.
-The Kali Panchwin's commanding officer and battery commander were killed by artillery shelling the next morning while supervising operations.
+The Kali Panchwin's commanding officer and battery commander were killed by Pakistani artillery shelling the next morning while supervising operations.
 The battalion was awarded the battle honour "Hussainiwala" for its role in the 1965 war, its first post-independence battle honour.

 Indo-Pakistan War of 1971

 Hussainiwala was captured by Pakistan during the Indo-Pakistani War of 1971.
 On 3 December, at 18:35, units from Pakistan's 106th infantry brigade launched an attack on the village, which was defended by the 15th Punjab Battalion (formerly First Patiala).
-By the night of 4th December, the 15th Punjab had completely withdrawn from the area, which subsequently fell to Pakistan.
+By the night of 4 December, the 15th Punjab had completely withdrawn from the area, which subsequently fell to Pakistan.

 Major Kanwaljit Sandhu, an Indian commander, was badly injured, and Major SPS Waraich was reported captured, as were many Junior Commissioned Officers and men as the squadrons were taken by surprise and had little time to get to their bunkers.
 A Pakistani radio news telecast reported (in Urdu) that "Maj Waraich hamari hiraasat mein hain" ("Maj Waraich is in our custody").
 There was a subsequent report that Major Waraich was in a North West Frontier jail.
 Their current status is unknown.
 They are listed as missing by the Indian Government along with 52 others, including Major Ashok Suri who wrote a letter to his father in 1975 from Karachi stating that he was alive and well.
 Pakistan denies holding any of the soldiers who are missing in action.

 India–Pakistan border crossing

-The border crossing, 10 km from district headquarters Ferozepur, has a ruined fort, National Martyrs Memorial and a daily beating retreat flag ceremony, all three in the same compound manned by India's Border Security Forces.
+The Hussainiwala border crossing, 10 km from district headquarters Ferozepur, has a ruined fort, National Martyrs Memorial and a daily beating retreat flag ceremony, all three in the same compound manned by India's Border Security Forces.